GagsdName/Reliable-UDP-Server---Client/README.md

 # Reliable-UDP-Server---Client

 Reliable UDP

                                              Header Design

-As specified in the problem statement , following are the assumptions specified for header design for the reliable udp which is again assumed to be a simplified version of the tcp header:
+As specified in the problem statement(checked in master) , following are the assumptions specified for header design for the reliable udp which is again assumed to be a simplified version of the tcp header:

  1) Packet size should be less than 1500 bytes.